Welcome

 The Dominican Republic and Germany enjoy close and multifaceted bilateral relations.

-The most important link between the two countries is provided by tourism.
-With around 200,000 tourists per year, Germans used to be one of the largest groups of tourists, after Americans and Canadians.
-In 2022, the country has succeeded in attracting even more tourists than before the pandemic.
+An important link between the two countries is provided by tourism.
+With around 190,000 tourists per year, Germans used to be one of the largest groups of tourists.
+After the COVID-19 pandemic, the country managed to swiftly revive its tourism industry, so that it already now draws more tourists than prior to the pandemic.

 There are some 7000 Germans living in the country, most of whom have settled either on the north coast (in Puerto Plata, Cabarete, Sosúa) or in the capital.